 This is Week #20 of my 2011 cooking challenge!
 Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 Since the moment I opened my F&W cookbook, this very recipe has been screaming to me.
 The weather is finally gorgeous, and I mean gorgeous, here in good ol' Minnesota (and yes, the pile of snow still stands, but it is slowly shrinking), so grilling season is in full swing!
 There is nothing better than coming home from work on a beautiful day and opening our doors and relaxing and playing with my boys outside while scents of grilled food float through the neighborhood.
 Aahhhh...

 These stuffed peppers are a perfect grill-weather treat.
 They would be great as appetizers for a party or just a Mexican side dish.
 In my case, when I made them the other night, they were a full meal.
 My husband wasn't home from work yet and my boys had already eaten, so I sat with knife and fork and devoured two entire cheesy peppers all by myself.
-I'm not ashamed!
+I am not ashamed.

 To get started, combine the following in a medium bowl: